Visiting the Alhambra in Granada is a very special experience.

 15. Explore other sights in Granada for context

 Although it is the Alhambra that pulls in the crowds, Granada has more to offer than this palace complex, as monumental as it may be.
-And visiting some of the city’s other attractions will help you place what you see at the Alhambra in the context of the city below.
+Visiting some of the city’s other attractions will help you place what you see at the Alhambra in the context of the city below.

 Become better acquainted with Granada’s Moorish past by strolling the narrow streets of the Albaicín neighbourhood, perched on the hillside opposite the palace complex.
 From here, there are classic views of the Alhambra, particularly from Mirador de San Nicolás.